ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

        * Fill Code: TRAJOPT PLAN
        * ==========================*/

-   TrajOpt is a planner that creates a nonlinear problem to solve until it converges on a solution.
+   TrajOpt is a planner that creates a nonlinear optimization problem to solve until it converges on a solution.
 As this planner does not have any knowledge of time, it only looks at adjacent states while planning.
 There are three different TrajOpt planning methods: plan, composite, and solver.
 In this application we will be implementing the plan and composite profiles.

-   We will begin by filling out the plan profile.
-This method is focused at the waypoint level by adding costs and constraints to cartesian waypoints.
+   We will begin by filling out the plan profile which focuses on how individual waypoints are handled.
 Below the above block copy and paste the following code

    .. code-block:: c++